In-grid-collective/servPubWiki/Workshop/Workshop Plan.md

 	- ssh -> pw login (if install is needed then can also introduce apt/mac: homebrew or other example)
 - Intro tmux -> join tmux session
 ##### Tinc: mount the 2nd Pi (50 mins) - George - b200l + kt = chaos
-- We have installed Tinc -> we did aptget & installed [](02-Web%20Server%20Setup%20on%20Pi.md.md#Tinc) for linux
+- We have installed Tinc -> we did aptget & installed [[02-Web Server Setup on Pi.md.md#Tinc]] for linux
-- Configuring the pi for Tinc [](02-Web%20Server%20Setup%20on%20Pi.md.md#Configuration)
+- Configuring the pi for Tinc [[02-Web Server Setup on Pi.md.md#Configuration]]
 - Watch us on Jean add the 2nd Pi
 - Someone pings Jean from the 2nd Pi using the local VPN IP
 ##### To-do: